MarkHumphrys.com

 Trailer for the documentary The Tillman Story (2010).

-Pat Tillman was killed by friendly fire in Afghanistan in 2004.
+Pat Tillman was killed by friendly fire (during actual combat with the enemy) in Afghanistan in 2004.
 But he is still a hero.
 Friendly fire happens in all war.

-But because it was initially said that he died in combat, there is of course a major leftie film sneering at the story and the idea that he was some sort of "hero".
+But because it was initially said that he died from enemy fire, there is of course a major leftie film sneering at the story and the idea that he was some sort of "hero".

 Bad news after Iraq, 2003